ccorrales1228/Kings_County_Housing_Prediction/README.md

 # Kings_County_Housing_Prediction

 ## [Christian Corrales](https://github.com/ccorrales1228)

-## Overview
-This project will focus on data gathering and analysis to aid Microsoft's business stakeholders on their new venture into the box office space.
-We gatherd our usable data from both [Box Office Mojo](https://www.boxofficemojo.com/?ref_=bo_nb_cso_mojologo) and [IMDb](https://www.imdb.com/?ref_=nv_home) so generate a descriptive analysis on how best Microsoft can optimize their debut for the most success.

 ## Business Problem
 Predicting price of house within Kings County, WA

 The question I will be asking myself throughout this process: What do most people interested in buy a home look for?

 ## Data
 * **id** - unique ID for a house